pablopsoto/DataScience/README.md

 Clinic4: Image processing.
 Histograms, filters, convolution and edge detection.
 Clinic5: Basic analysis of timeseries and image analysis in frequency field.
 Kaggle: Gradient boosting algorithm approach for predicting views in youtube.
 Kaggle competition.
+Data madness: Map visualization of crimes in the city of San Francisco.
+Simulation of crime encounters as person walks a touristic path.